-The key when deciding on your career path after the PhD is to listen to your own values and interests.
+When choosing your career path, is important to listen to your own values and interests.
 If your passion is teaching, a position at a smaller school that emphasizes students may be a good fit.
-If you’re interested in the inner workings of the university, you may want to pursue a career in administration.
-This section describes the major kinds of jobs available in academia, including faculty positions, post doctoral positions, and administration.
-Learning about these options can help you craft a job search plan that is right for you.
+If you’re interested in policy, advocacy, and organization, on the other hand, you may want to pursue a career in administration.
+Learning about these options can help you craft a job search focus and strategy that is right for you.

 Learn About the Market

 One of the best resources for learning about the academic job market is The Chronicle of Higher Education.
 It’s not only the premier source for higher education job listings.
 It’s also the best source for getting the inside scoop on the nature of the market in any given year.
 Each year The Chronicle publishes first-person accounts of life on the market as well as advice from the pros, including faculty who’ve served on search committees.

 Plan Your Search

 Although the process of looking for a faculty appointment differs from discipline to discipline, all searches require an expenditure of time and money.
 You will spend an enormous amount of time preparing materials to send out to prospective employers.
 In addition to cover letters, CV’s, and preparing for interviews and job talks, you will correspond with the institutions you’ve applied to and travel to conferences and universities for interviews.

 Further Information and Resources